Autumn roasts with the most

 The Little Angel, Henley On Thames

 Well hellooooo beautiful!
-The Little Angel – a favourite with the rowers – has undergone a mahoosive refurbishment and the results are super-foxy.
+The Little Angel – a favourite with the rowers – has just reopened having taken the opportunity to spruce the place up during lockdown – and the results are super-foxy.
 It’s always been a relaxed gastropub serving great food, but its open door policy to kids and dogs make it a Sunday fave.
 Take a leisurely stroll along the Thames, ogle the hotties in Lycra and choose your roast – beef, pork, veggie Wellington or sharing.
+There also sprucing up the website, so give them a call to book your Sunday slot – 01491 411008

 The Royal Oak, Yattendon